Edouard-Legoupil/Humanitarian-Survey-analysis/README.md

 >     * A learning objective: Use interactive web maps to explore and understand the properties of data.
 >     * Some functions introduced/used: `slotNames()`, `base::summary()`, `addPolygons()`

+> Chapter 5 - Calculated indicators / Create new variables from the existing ones

   - [ ] Does each lesson have a clear learning objective?
   - [ ] Does each lesson include a brief list of functions or packages that the student will use?